oshied/directord/docs/orchestrations.md

     status_boolean, info = m.poll_job(job_id=item)
 ```

-The return from `exec_orchestartions` is an array of byte encoded UUID, which
+The return from `exec_orchestrations` is an array of byte encoded UUID, which
 are the ID's for the submitted jobs, breaking out as one UUID for each target
 and job combination.